Injustice: Gods Among Us: Plot

-Regrouping, the prime heroes meet Insurgency Batman and Lex Luthor (who in this universe is Superman's closest friend and an Insurgency mole) and receive nanotech pills derived from Kryptonian DNA, which increase their strength to Superman's level.
-Insurgency Batman and Luthor explain to the heroes that they teleported them into their universe to help access a kryptonite weapon, which requires a DNA sample of all core Justice League members; however, the prime Batman and prime Joker were teleported by accident.
-Elsewhere, Batman is mistaken for his Insurgency counterpart and captured by the Regime, while the Joker meets this universe's Harley Quinn, who is allied with the Insurgency and founded the "Joker Clan" in his memory.
-After helping the Joker Clan fight off a Regime attack at Arkham Asylum, the Insurgents infiltrate the Batcave and retrieve the kryptonite weapon.
-Meanwhile, in the prime universe, Superman and Flash's efforts to recover their comrades result in Cyborg being inadvertently teleported into the Regime's universe, where he joins the Insurgency and helps Deathstroke take over the Regime Watchtower.
+After regrouping, Wonder Woman, Green Arrow, Green Lantern, and Aquaman meet the alternate Batman and Lex Luthor, the latter of whom maintains friendly relations with Superman and acts as a spy for the Insurgency.
+Batman and Luthor provide the heroes with nanotech pills derived from Kryptonian DNA, which increase one's strength and durability, and reveal that they summoned them to this universe to access a kryptonite weapon that could weaken Superman; however, Prime Batman and the Joker were teleported by accident.
+Elsewhere, Batman is captured by the Regime while the Joker meets this universe's Harley Quinn, who allied with the Insurgency and founded the Joker Clan in his memory.
+After helping the Joker Clan fight off a Regime attack on Arkham Asylum, the Insurgents have the Joker imprisoned and infiltrate the Batcave to retrieve the kryptonite weapon, which requires the DNA of the Justice League's core members.
+Although they succeed in their attempt, the weapon is damaged by Black Adam during the Insurgents' escape.